wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. Install full <strong>monitoring/observability tools</strong> and expose production analytics to everyone as the first step to develop understanding of how Kubernetes works.
 Evaluating what to use is a project.
 The "LGTM" stack is widely adopted because it’s fully open source, Kubernetes‑native, and flexible for self‑hosting or hybrid managed setups.
 LGTM stands for (Loki–Grafana–Tempo–Mimir/Prometheus): Loki (or OpenObserve) for logging, Grafana for visualization, Tempo (Jaeger) for tracing, Mimir and Prometheus for metrics.
 Others are Opentelemetry (OT) for instrumentation, <a target="_blank" href=" https://github.com/SigNoz/signoz">SigNoz</a>, <a target="_blank" href="https://github.com/Checkmk/checkmk">Checkmk</a> for Root Cause Analysis, <a target="_blank" href="https://github.com/openobserve/openobserve">OpenObserve</a>, etc. Licensed options providing integrated functionality include Splunk, New Relic, Datadog, Dynatrace, Groundkover, Kloudfuse, etc. [<a target="_blank" href="https://www.tigera.io/learn/guides/kubernetes-monitoring/kubernetes-observability-software/">Comparison</a>] Opsgenie,

+1. Define an <strong>error budget</strong> that matches mechanisms to establish redundancy.
+An enterprise which, every 3 months, redeploy everything in a different data enter in another region to ensure failover works, would have a smaller error budget.
+An error budget reflects the risks accepted by inaction.
+The great the risk, the more issues and longer downtime should be expected.

+   Expecting zero defects and no download without staffing for mechanisms described here is like turkeys burying their head in the sand.
+That leads to preventable turnover and unecessary office politics.

-1. Maintain a <strong>duplicate environment</strong> to safely test making changes to productions.
-Such are needed to provide a "data-driven" approach to tune Kubernetes.
-A full duplicate so you know if it really works.
+1. Maintain a <strong>duplicate environment</strong> to safely test making changes to production.
+It's needed to provide a "data-driven" approach to tune Kubernetes.

-   This can be a waste of time if the playground is not kept up to date with the latest version of Kubernetes and the latest versions of the many components that make up Kubernetes.
+   This can be a waste of time if assets are not kept up to date with the latest version of Kubernetes and the latest versions of the many components that make up Kubernetes.

 1. Compile <strong>playbooks</strong> of manual steps and tools in response to issues that occur, then  <strong>automate</strong> them with <a href="#SelfHealing">self-healing tools</a> that automatically apply fixes.